clelidm/MinCompSpin_ExhaustiveSearch/README.md

 ## Set global variables in the file `data.h`

 Before compiling specify the following global variables:
- - `const unsigned int n`, with the number of variables of the dataset; If this number if smaller than `n`, then the program will only read the `n` first column of the input dataset.
-This number can also be the number of basis operators in the provided basis; it must not be smaller than the number of basis operators.
+ - `const unsigned int n`, with the number of variables of the dataset.
+This number must be smaller or equal to the number of columns in the input dataset.
+If it is smaller, the program will read the `n` first columns of the dataset (from the left).
+This number must be larger or equal to the number `r` of provided basis elements.
- - `const string OUTPUT_directory`, with the name of the output directory; All the generated files will be placed in this folder.
  - `const string datafilename`, with the location and name of the input binary datafile.
- - (Optional) `const string basis_IntegerRepresentation_filename`, with the location and name of the input file containing the basis element written in the integer representation.
+ - (Optional) `const string basis_IntegerRepresentation_filename`, with the location and name of the input file containing the basis element written in the integer representation (see section "Reading the basis from an input file” below).
  - (Optional) `const string basis_BinaryRepresentation_filename`,  with the location and name of the input file containing the basis element written in the binary representation.
+ - `const string OUTPUT_directory`, with the name of the output directory.
+All the generated files will be placed in this folder.

 ## Specify the spin basis (see functions in `Basis_Choice.cpp`)